DataBranner/compile_diary/README.md

 ### To do

- * Probably should not rely on `os.listdir` for sorting; sort explicitly.
+ * DONE.
+Probably should not rely on `os.listdir` for sorting; sort explicitly.
+ * DONE.
+Clean up non-essential LaTeX interim files after the second compilation.
  * Modularize so that the two programs have no repeated code.
- * Perhaps both use-cases can be handled by a single program with different inputs.
+In fact, perhaps both use-cases can be handled by a single program with different inputs.
- * Clean up non-essential LaTeX interim files after the second compilation.

 [end]